 I’m a creative goof who loves to play and geek out over anything artsy.
-I’ve worn many hats: executive director, waste reduction coordinator, stay-at-home mom, zinester, activist, radio oddball, and currently a full time artist and graphic designer.
+I’ve worn many hats: executive director, waste reduction coordinator, marketer, stay-at-home mom, zinester, graphic designer, artist, activist, and radio oddball.
 I’m the happiest being curious and creating.
 I work hard to find the balance of creating and consumption and enjoying creating art from things that others would consider trash.
 I hope to inspire others to find creative solutions to mass-produced, needless stuff, while encouraging others to embrace their creativity.
-Some projects I work on include: Radioactive Report, Free Art Friday, Salem Puppet Parade, and Salem Sketchers.
+Some projects I work on include: Repair Fair & Share, Free Art Friday, Community Swaps, Salem Puppet Parade, Trashion, Community Supported Arts&Culture, and Salem Sketchers.

 Background: My passion for art drew me to the University of Oregon where I graduated with a Fine Arts degree with an emphasis on Visual Design.
-After that, I worked as a graphic designer at the University of Oregon.
+After that, I worked as a marketing coordinator at the University of Oregon.
 I’ve been a freelance designer since 2003.
 In 2009 I started teaching free community craft nights and in 2010 I opened DIY Studio from my home studio.
 In 2012 DIY Studio morphed into a non-profit creative reuse center in Salem, Oregon.
 In April of 2014 DIY Studio closed its doors and I moved on to work full-time to promote waste reduction.
-In July of 2017, I decided to leave my job a the county and work on more personal and community projects.
-My passion of art and sustainability continues, and hope to someday be a part of another creative reuse organization committed to opening a creative reuse center in Salem.
+My passion of art and sustainability continues, and I look forward to exploring more ways to fuse art and marketing to make the world a better place.